SpaceTerran/spaceterran.github.io/_posts/2024-02-5-A-Thoughtful-Approach-to-Adopting-AI.md

 This experience taught me that although there were essential data integrations - like the ability to search our ticketing system or knowledge base to access our business-related information - the frontend investment wasn't entirely worth it.
 It'll serve your business better to find products that rapidly provide you with an interface and invest primarily in data integration.
 The models might not necessarily need to train on your data, but they should be capable of reading your data.
 While users might clamor for frontend improvements - I call these cost-of-living enhancements - such as an improved login experience, chat-saving, or internet browsing capabilities.
 However, these upgrades don't necessarily positively impact your organization.

 OpenAI has since adjusted its policies.
 With their enterprise service, [https://openai.com/enterprise-privacy](https://openai.com/enterprise-privacy), they now state,
->"You own your inputs and outputs (where allowed by law)".
+>"You own your inputs and outputs (where allowed by law)"

 We'll see how this statement plays out 😉 but my point is they've developed an effective interface and are now focusing on allowing organizations to integrate with their business systems like SharePoint, custom APIs, and more.